AdobeDocs/analytics-learn.en/help/implementation/experience-platform-tags/using-custom-code-while-configuring-the-tags-analytics-extension.md

 ---
-title: Use custom code in the Adobe Analytics extension in [!DNL Tags]
+title: Use custom code in the Adobe Analytics extension in [!DNL tags]
-description: Learn about  use cases and technical considerations for using the custom code editor when configuring the Adobe Analytics extension in [!DNL Tags].
+description: Learn about  use cases and technical considerations for using the custom code editor when configuring the Adobe Analytics extension in [!DNL tags].
 feature: Tags
 topics: Development
 doc-type: technical video